May 4, 2021

 So it’ll be interesting to see how that plays itself out as well

-yeah yeah I mean the government has tremendous support in China because for the last 25 years everybody in China has only things see things go up get better yeah absolutely so yeah
+yeah yeah I mean the government has tremendous support in China because for the last 25 years everybody in China has only seen things go up get better yeah absolutely so yeah

 There’s absolutely no reason to complain by anybody or by very few but but yeah there’s been some loan problems uh